alexyy802/utilitys/docs/ext/audio/index.rst

-Audio
+pycord.ext.audio
 ===========
-Welcome to Audio Documentation. audio is a Voice And Music Recording Plugin For Pycord.
+Welcome to pycord.ext.audio Documentation Audio is a Music Recording For Pycord.

 Installation
 ---------------------------